fivetran-clgritton/connector_sdk/album_tracks_spotify/connector.txt

     response_page = method(**payload)
     return response_page

-# The get_next_page_url_from_response function extracts the URL for the next page of data from the API response.
+# The remove_lists function removes keys from a dictionary if the value is a list
 #
 # The function takes one parameter:
-# - response_page: A dictionary representing the parsed JSON response from the API.
+# - d: a dictionary
 #
 # Returns:
-# - The URL for the next page if it exists, otherwise None.
+# - new_dict: A dictionary without any values that are lists

-def flatten_dict(d):
+def remove_lists(d):
-    flattened_dict = {}
+    new_dict = {}
     for key, value in d.items():
         if isinstance(value, list):
             pass
         else:
-            flattened_dict[key] = value
+            new_dict[key] = value

-    return flattened_dict
+    return new_dict

 # This creates the connector object that will use the update function defined in this connector.py file.
-# This example does not use the schema() function.
-If it did, it would need to be included in the connector object definition.
 connector = Connector(update=update, schema=schema)

 # Check if the script is being run as the main module.
-# This is Python's standard entry method allowing your script to be run directly from the command line or IDE 'run' button.
+This is Python's standard entry method allowing your script to
+# be run directly from the command line or IDE 'run' button.
+This is useful for debugging while you write your code.
-# This is useful for debugging while you write your code.
-Note this method is not called by Fivetran when executing your connector in production.
+# Note this method is not called by Fivetran when executing your connector in production.
+Please test using the
-# Please test using the Fivetran debug command prior to finalizing and deploying your connector.
+# Fivetran debug command prior to finalizing and deploying your connector.
 if __name__ == "main":
     # Open the configuration.json file and load its contents into a dictionary.
     with open("configuration.json", 'r') as f: